Lesbian erotica: Cinema and television

 Lesbian and erotic themes were restrained or coded in early cinema.
 Even scenes suggestive of lesbianism were controversial, such as the presentation of women dancing together in Pandora's Box (1929) and The Sign of the Cross (1932).
 Pandora's Box is notable for its lesbian subplot with the Countess (Alice Roberts) being defined by her masculine look and because she wears a tuxedo.
 Lesbian themes were found in European films such as Mädchen in Uniform (1931).
 By the mid-1930s, the Hays Code banned any homosexual themes in Hollywood-made films and several pre-Code films had to be cut to be re-released.
 For example, The Sign of the Cross originally included the erotic "Dance of the Naked Moon", but the dance was considered a "lesbian dance" and was cut for a 1938 reissue.
 Even suggestions of a romantic attraction between women were rare, and the "L-word" was taboo.
 Lesbianism was not treated in American cinema until the 1962 release of Walk on the Wild Side in which there is a subtly implied lesbian relationship between Jo and Hallie.
-Depictions of lovemaking between women first appeared in several films of the late 1960s – The Fox (1967), The Killing of Sister George (1968), and Therese and Isabelle (1968).
+Depictions of sex between women first appeared in several films of the late 1960s – The Fox (1967), The Killing of Sister George (1968), and Therese and Isabelle (1968).

 During the 1970s, depictions of sex between women were largely restricted to semi-pornographic softcore and sexploitation films, such as Cherry, Harry & Raquel!
-(1970), Score (1974), Emmanuelle (1974), Bilitis (1977) and Caligula (1979).
+(1970), Le Rempart des béguines (1972), Score (1974), Emmanuelle (1974), Bilitis (1977) and Caligula (1979).
 Although semi-explicit heterosexual sex scenes had been part of mainstream cinema since the late 1960s, equivalent depictions of women having sex only began making their appearance in mainstream film during the 1980s.
 These were typically in the context of a film that was specifically lesbian-themed, such as Personal Best (1982), Lianna (1983), and Desert Hearts (1985).
 The vampire film The Hunger (1983) also contained a seduction and sex scene between Catherine Deneuve and Susan Sarandon.
 Jacques Saurel's film "Joy et Joan" (1985) also belongs to this new more-than-softcore film performance.

 Henry & June (1990) had several lesbian scenes, including one that was considered explicit enough to give the film an NC-17 rating.
 (There was some controversy as to whether the MPAA had given the film a more restrictive rating than it normally would have because of the lesbian nature of the scene in question.)
 Basic Instinct (1992) contained mild lesbian content, but established lesbianism as a theme in the erotic thriller genre.
 Later, in the 1990s, erotic thrillers such as Showgirls, Wild Side (1995), Crash (1996) and Bound (1996) explored lesbian relationships and contained explicit lesbian sex scenes.

-The Showtime drama series The L Word (2004–2009) explores lesbian, bisexual, and transgender relationships, and contains numerous explicit lesbian sex scenes.
+The Showtime drama series The L Word (2004–2009) features relationships among lesbian and bisexual female characters, and contains numerous explicit sex scenes.